epam/edp-install/docs/operator-guide/install-keycloak.md

 2. Create a user in "Master" realm.

   !!! note
       This user should be used by EDP to access Keycloak.
+Please refer to the [Install EDP](install-edp.md) section for details.

 3. In the "Role Mappings" tab, assign the proper roles to user: